Chapter 15 : 14- Crystals and Dung

 Harry checked his watch.
 He had two more hours before Mundungus was due at Hogsmeade which meant he had time to make one more stop.
 “This way.”
 Harry said pointing further down the road.

 “Where are we going?”
 Naomi asked as they started walking.

-“You think George will know what that orb thing is?”
+“You think George Weasley will know what that orb thing is?”

 “I hope so.”
 And as Harry spoke, the large rainbow-coloured shop came into view.

-After pushing their way through the small crowd, they eventually made it inside the shop.
-“His office is up stairs!”
+After pushing their way through the small crowd, they eventually made it inside the joke shop.
+“His office is upstairs!”
 Harry shouted over the crowd to Naomi and the two once more forced their way through a bigger crowd of shoppers that sampled from the sweets section and laughed loudly at the latest gag products.

-The entire room was full of either stacks of papers, products that Harry assumed to be new prototypes or cabinets and shelves that lined the entire side of all four walls leaving space only for the door.
-In the centre of the office resided a large desk that was also crammed with piles of paper and sitting at the desk the muscular, tanned, also red headed figure of Charlie Weasley, the second oldest of the Weasley brothers and it was obvious that Charlie had stolen the seat as George answered the door.
+The entire room was full of either stacks of papers, products that Harry assumed to be new prototypes or cabinets and shelves that lined the entirety of all four walls leaving space only for the door.
+In the centre of the office resided a large desk that was also crammed with piles of paper and sitting at the desk was the muscular, tanned, also red headed figure of Charlie Weasley, the second eldest of the Weasley brothers and it was obvious that Charlie had stolen the seat as George answered the door.